Taco Wonton CupsJump to Recipe

 Seven layer dip is one of the most common appetizers at any game day party and with March Madness right around the corner, I would imagine there’s some seven layer dip in your future.
 To change things up a bit, and make this classic dip even more party-friendly, I like to serve it in wonton cups!
-Seven Layer Wonton Cups will be a winner even if your bracket is a loser.
+These Taco Wonton Cups will be a winner even if your bracket is a loser.

 The recipe as written makes about 24 cups, but wonton wrappers tend to come in packages of 50 so feel free to double it if you’re having a party.
 I can easily eat half a dozen of these by myself.

 - Updated March 16, 2019 to add video and improve directions!